Pruuva

 The breakthrough is not a new pedagogical theory.
 It is a practical one.
 What if the conversation could be conducted by an AI that adapts to each student's responses in real time?

 This is not a chatbot asking multiple-choice questions.
-An AI-powered oral probe is a structured conversation that follows the student's reasoning, adjusts its depth based on the responses, and generates a detailed evidence report for the educator to review.
+An AI-powered oral assessment is a structured conversation that follows the student's reasoning, adjusts its depth based on the responses, and generates a detailed evidence report for the educator to review.

 Here is what that looks like in practice.

 It adapts to each student individually.
 A written exam gives the same questions to every student.
-An adaptive probe works differently.
+An adaptive assessment works differently.
 If a student gives a strong, confident answer, the AI pushes deeper into the concept.
 If a student is struggling, it comes at the idea from a different angle.
 The result is that each student gets an assessment calibrated to their actual level of understanding, not a one-size-fits-all test.

 It produces structured evidence, not just a score.
-After each probe, the system generates a comprehension report that shows which concepts the student demonstrated understanding of, where they struggled, and how their responses mapped to the course learning objectives.
+After each assessment, the system generates a comprehension report that shows which concepts the student demonstrated understanding of, where they struggled, and how their responses mapped to the course learning objectives.
 For educators, this is dramatically more useful than a percentage score on a written test.
 It shows you where the gaps are.

 What the Experience Actually Feels Like